kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Job retirement gratuity or benefits

-Incomes from public assistance, supplemental security income, federal, grants and fellowships, etc, are not eligible for income withholding.
+Income from public assistance, supplemental security income, federal grants, fellowships, etc., are not usually eligible for income withholding.

-The state agency for child support provides assistance for concerned persons by partnering with other state or federal agencies to intercept other money sources of the defaulter.
+The state agency for child support usually assists concerned persons by partnering with other state or federal agencies to intercept other money sources of the defaulter.
 Sometimes, it may be necessary to take legal action, as defaulting without good cause is a misdemeanor in the state.
-Court action is not possible if the defaulting parent is nowhere to be found.
-In the meantime, the custodial parent can file for Kentucky Transitional Assistance Program (KTAP), the state welfare scheme.
-When the non-custodial parent is apprehended, the state will file an action to get a repayment of the benefits.
+Court action may not be possible if the defaulting parent is nowhere to be found.
+In the meantime, the custodial parent may file for the Kentucky Transitional Assistance Program (KTAP), the state welfare scheme.
+When the non-custodial parent is apprehended, the state may file an action to recover the benefits.

-Is there a Kentucky Statutes of Limitation on Child Support?
+Is There A Kentucky Statute of Limitations on Child Support?

-By the laws of the state, all paternity matters regarding a child must be established before the child reaches adulthood, that is, 18 years.
-If the custodial parent files the suit before the child’s fourth year birthday, the child support order can be retroactive to take effect from the child’s date of birth.
-By law, custodial parents must file for child support order and enforcement within 15 years of the last child obtaining emancipation.
+By the state's laws, all paternity matters regarding a child should be established before the child reaches adulthood, that is, 18 years.
+If the custodial parent files the suit before the child’s 4th birthday, the child support order may be retroactive to take effect from the child’s date of birth.
+By law, custodial parents may file for a child support order and enforcement within 15 years of the last child's emancipation.

 disclaimer